Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/05-Templates.md

 ## 📝 [**20m**] **Demo**: Personal Wiki

+### Instructions for the Instructor

-Present the specifications for the makewiki project, walking through the instructions and starter code before students begin.
+1. Present the specifications for the makewiki project.
+Ask students to close their laptops, then walk through and demonstrate  the [setup instructions](#setup-from-starter-code) live.
+2. Walk through the starter code, and visit each file in the same order that students will complete their challenges.
+3. After prompting for questions, allow students to go on break.

 ## 🌴 [**10m**] BREAK